Diarrhea in dogs: What gives dogs diarrhea and when to call the vet

 (Image credit: Getty Images)

 However, if your dog is experiencing other symptoms, a more urgent visit may be necessary.
 Additional symptoms of concern include vomiting, extreme lethargy, or any signs of blood in the diarrhea.
 Dogs with known health conditions should be monitored closely.
-If your dog has a known health condition and experiences more than one episode of diarrhea, do not wait to contact your veterinarian.
+If your dog has a known health condition and experiences more than one episode of diarrhea, do not wait to contact your vet.

 Diarrhea: Not always as innocuous as it seems

 With the many causes of diarrhea, determining what is happening with your dog can seem overwhelming.
 A single episode of diarrhea may not be a serious concern.
 However, you should be aware that some causes of diarrhea can pose a serious health risk for your pet.
-Call your veterinarian if your dog is experiencing other symptoms or the diarrhea has not resolved within 48 hours.
+Call your vet if your dog is experiencing other symptoms or the diarrhea has not resolved within 48 hours.
 Your vet can perform tests to help determine what is causing your dog’s digestive issues and develop a treatment plan.
 Diarrhea can be a frustrating and confusing issue.
 Understanding the causes and knowing what to do will help you get your pet the care they need.

 Elizabeth Racine, DVM